bradleyvance23/Texas-Oil-Project/README.md

 * How have Texas oil well counts and production levels evolved over time?
 * Is there a measurable relationship between oil production and oil prices?
 * How does oil productivty or activity correlate with Texas GDP?
+* How responsive is Texas oil production to changes in price?

 ## Data Sources
 - **Well Counts** | Annual Texas oil well counts since 1935 | [Texas Railroad Commision](https://www.rrc.texas.gov/oil-and-gas/research-and-statistics/production-data/historical-production-data/crude-oil-production-and-well-counts-since-1935/)